laurent-martin/py-mon-eau/README.md

 Version 0.0.25

-Get your water meter data from your online Suez account (<www.toutsurmoneau.fr>) as well as other sites using the same interface.
+Get your water meter data from your online Suez account (<www.toutsurmoneau.fr>) as well as other sites managed by Suez and using the same interface.

 Two Classes are provided: